 Persons and entities designated by the United Nations Security Council Resolutions (UNSCRs) on proliferation of weapons of mass destruction (WMD) are identified, deprived of resources, and prevented from raising, moving, and using funds or other assets for the financing of proliferation.
-Targeted financial sanctions are fully and properly implemented without delay; monitored for compliance and there is adequate co-operation and co-ordination between the relevant authorities to prevent sanctions from being evaded, and to develop and implement policies and activities to combat the financing of proliferation of WMD.
+Targeted financial sanctions are fully and properly implemented without delay; monitored for compliance.
+There is adequate co-operation and co-ordination between the relevant authorities to develop and implement policies and activities to combat the financing of proliferation of WMD.
+Risks of potential breaches, non-implementation or evasion of targeted financial sanctions obligations are identified, assessed and understood and risk-based measures to mitigate these risks are applied to strengthen implementation of targeted financial sanctions.

-This outcome relates to Recommendation 7 and elements of Recommendations 2 and 15.
+This outcome relates to Recommendation 7 and elements of Recommendations 1, 2 and 15.